smolegz/tp/docs/DeveloperGuide.md

 **Other considerations**:

-* **Separation of Concerns Principle**: Maintaining the separation of the shortlisting and contact removal confirmation processes (as opposed ot overloading the `RemoveCommand` constructor) ensures that the command structure is clear and intuitive for future developer.
+* **Separation of Concerns Principle**: Maintaining the separation of the shortlisting and contact removal confirmation processes (as opposed to overloading the `RemoveCommand` constructor) ensures that the command structure is clear and intuitive for future developer.
 This design decision promotes better code maintainability and extensibility, as the shortlisting process can be easily modified without affecting the confirmation process, especially since they are separate concerns to begin with.
 By adhering to the Separation of Concerns Principle, it has also ensured that